 Louise Jaffe, viola.
 Received a Bachelor's in Viola from the Philadelphia College of the Performing Arts and a Master's in Viola Performance from the Eastman School of Music where she studied viola with Heidi Castleman, and chamber music with the Cleveland String Quartet.
 She has performed in many chamber recitals in the US and Switzerland, and is a member of several chamber groups and orchestras in Pennsylvania.
 She maintains an active teaching studio.

 Megan Murphy Kenny, violin.
+On leave 2014.
 After graduating from Notre Dame with a BA in violin performance and anthropology, she earned a Master's degree in violin performance from the Yale School of Music.
 She currently teaches privately and at the University of North Carolina Pembroke, Red Lodge Music Festival, Red Lodge, MT, and the Snyder Music Academy, Fayetteville, NC.
 Her musical experience ranges from MT to IN, ME, MA, NY and NC.

 Murray Kidd, (voice, tenor) directs the Polymnia Choral Society in Melrose, MA.
 He studied conducting at the University of the Pacific and completed his masters degree at New England Conservatory, where he studied Historic Performance Practice with Daniel Pinkham.
 He currently conducts and teaches conducting and voice at UMASS Lowell, and has voice studios at NEC and privately.
 He has performed as a solist with Boston Baroque, Handel & Haydn Society, Pro Arte Chamber Orchestra, and Coro Allegro.
 More...